syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ### Exporting merged cells

-You can export merged cells to excel by setting `CanExportMergedCells` property as `true`.
+Export the merged cells to excel by setting the `CanExportMergedCells` property as `true`.

 {% tabs %}
 {% highlight c# %}